 Buy-to-Let: Is it time to sell?

-Buy-to-let properties have long been a popular investment.
-With property prices and rental yields steadily rising across the country in general, you can understand why.
+Buy-to-let properties have long been a popular investment, providing a good income stream for people both during their working life and throughout retirement.
+With rental yields rising across the country in general, investing in a buy to let property can seem attractive.

-However, legislation changes within the last few years have seriously damaged the appeal, including reducing tax relief and increasing stamp duty, along with tighter regulations and lending restrictions.
-So, we ask has the tide turned on buy to let?
+However, legislation changes over the last few years have damaged the appeal, including reducing the benefits of tax relief and increasing stamp duty, along with tighter regulations for landlords and increasing mortgage interest rates.
+So, is a buy-to-let property still a worthwhile investment?

-Recent changes to legislation, void periods where your property may be unoccupied, stamp duty and maintenance costs are all factors in the latest trend of selling buy to let properties.
+Changes to legislation, void periods - where your property may be unoccupied - higher borrowing costs, stamp duty and maintenance costs are all factors in the latest trend of selling buy-to-let properties.

 One of the most attractive benefits for a buy-to-let investment, was the generous tax relief available on your mortgage interest.